KenKundert/inform/README.rst

     pip install inform

-This package defines a collection of 'print' functions (informants) that have different roles.
-These functions are declared under the Informants section and include *log*, *comment*, *codicil*. *narrate*, *display*, *output*, *debug*, *warn*, *error*, *fatal* and *panic*.
+This package defines a collection of 'print' functions that have different roles.
+These functions are referred to as 'informants' and are described below in the the Informants section.
+They include include *log*, *comment*, *codicil*.
+*narrate*, *display*, *output*, *debug*, *warn*, *error*, *fatal* and *panic*.
 Each of these functions takes arguments like the standard print function: unnamed arguments are converted to strings and joined together to produce the output, the named arguments act to control the process.
 The available controls (named arguments) are:

 sep = ' ':
    Specifies the string used to join the unnamed arguments.